Intermodalics/pickit-docs/docs/examples/build-a-showcase-demo-with-a-m-camera-and-two-bins.rst

-Build a showcase demo with an M-camera and two bins
+Build a showcase demo with an M camera and two bins
 ===================================================

 This article will guide you in setting up a simple showcase demo with Pickit and a UR robot.